 Nova Contemporary is pleased to present Supawich Weesapen's first-ever solo exhibition, The Comet and The Nostalgic Souls.
-On display from February 18th to April 8th 2023, this radiant exhibition renders the rare emergence of a green comet, delving into its world of digital sublimity.
+This radiant exhibition renders the rare emergence of a green comet, delving into its world of digital sublimity.
 The artist presents a new body of work that transcends the boundaries of painting, illuminating the gallery with glowing imagery.
 Heavily inspired by the astronomical, Weesapen completed this series of works in the beginning of 2023, when a precious jewel comet came unusually close to Earth for the first time in 50,000 years.
 This stroke of seemingly cosmic fate is palpable throughout the exhibition, completely transporting the viewer to an otherworldly dimension.

 Weesapen maximizes the gallery’s environment, transforming its glass surfaces and pockets of natural light into beacons of expression.
-Creating intricate systems of meaning, he echoes, reverses, and mirrors text and imagery to form mirages, hidden meanings, and palindromes.
-Fleeting yet meditative, the works form timeless continuums, acting as deposits of impalpable emotion and memory.
+Creating intricate systems of meaning, he echoes, reverses, and mirrors text and imagery to form mirages, allusions, and palindromes.
+Fleeting yet meditative, the works form timeless continuums, storing impalpable emotion and memory.